MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-218-update.md

 > ![New GitHub](../../media/218-pipelines-01.png)

-Starting with this sprint, we've made OAuth 2.0 the default authentication mechanism when creating a GHES service connection, be it during pipeline creation or when adding a service connection.
+Starting with this sprint, we've made OAuth2 the default authentication mechanism when creating a GHES service connection, be it during pipeline creation or when adding a service connection.

 > [!div class="mx-imgBorder"]
 > ![OAuth2](../../media/218-pipelines-02.png)